Solving parametric systems of polynomial equations over the reals through Hermite matrices: Complexity analysis

-on its entries and a determinant of degree $11$.
-Again, both of our theoretical bounds hold for this matrix. \end{example} \begin{remark} Note that Assumption \eqref{assumption:E} requires a condition on the degrees of polynomials in the Gr\"obner basis $\cG$ of $\langle \ff\rangle$.
+Corollary \ref{corollary:degree-minor} below follows immediately from Lemmas \ref{lemma:degree-minor} and \ref{lemma:hilbert}. \begin{corollary} Assume that $\ff$ is a regular sequence that satisfies Assumption~\eqref{assumption:E}.
+Then the degree of any minor of $\cH$ is bounded by $n(d-1)d^n$. \end{corollary} \begin{remark} Note that Assumption \eqref{assumption:E} requires a condition on the degrees of polynomials in the Gr\"obner basis $\cG$ of $\langle \ff\rangle$.
 We remark that it is possible to establish similar bounds for the degrees of entries of our parametric Hermite matrix and its minors when the system $\ff$ satisfies a weaker property than Assumption \eqref{assumption:E} (we still keep the regularity assumption).

 Indeed, we only need to assume that, for any $g\in \cG$, the homogeneous component of the highest degree in $\bx$ of $g$ does not depend on the parameters $\by$.
 Let $d_{\by}$ be an upper bound of the partial degrees in $\by$ of elements of $\cG$.
 Under the change of variables $x_i\mapsto x_i^{d_{\by}}$, $\ff$ is mapped to a new polynomial sequence that satisfies Assumption \eqref{assumption:E}.
 Therefore, we easily deduce the two following bounds, which are similar to the ones of Proposition \ref{prop:degree} and Corollary \ref{corollary:degree-minor}.